BrainEnergyLab/Inflammation-Index/Using-the-R-Inflammation-Index-Package.md

 **Note here that some rows have identical measurements.
 This can occur when automated cell segmentation creates the same mask for a given cell across multiple TCSValue values.
-This is a result of the cell segmentation converging on a certain threshold to use for segmentation.**
+This is a result of the cell segmentation converging on a certain threshold to use for segmentation, and it intended behaviour.**

 -----